 The DSO usually holds the leases, owns the dental equipment and intellectual property (IP), and employs all of the non-clinical staff of the practices included in the agreement.
 Traditional DSOs will offer administrative support such as IT, marketing, human resources, payroll and accounting.

-“Every doctor has different desires and needs, but many agree the administrative tasks can feel like a burden when trying to focus on patient care,” explains Jeremy Goetz, Director of Orthodontic Partnerships at Corus.
-“This is one of the key reasons why orthodontists look at finding a group to help run their operations.”
+“Each doctor has their own unique goals and requirements, but many find that the admin duties can be overwhelming when trying to prioritize patient care,” explains Anil Idiculla, Director of Doctor Relationships at Corus.
+“This is one key reason why orthodontists look at finding a group to help run their operations.”

 DSO model 2: Strategic affiliate model